ademuanthony/near-swap/README.md

 - Test the RPC endpoint: `curl -X POST -H "Content-Type: application/json" --data '{"jsonrpc":"2.0","method":"eth_blockNumber","params":[],"id":1}' YOUR_RPC_URL`

 **"invalid private key"**:
+- Ensure the environment variable specified in `private_key_env` is set correctly
-- Ensure the private key is in hex format
+- The private key should be in hex format
 - It should be 64 characters (32 bytes) without the '0x' prefix, or 66 characters with it
+- Verify: `echo $ETH_PRIVATE_KEY` (or your configured variable name)
 - Never use a private key from a wallet with significant funds for testing

 **"insufficient balance"** or **"insufficient token balance"**: